Exchange-dominated frequency shift of spin-wave nonreciprocal dispersion relation in planar magnetic multilayers

-We now extend this mechanism to explain the frequency shift between two counterpropagating spin-wave modes $\tilde{\mathbbm{m}}^{\pm}$ at the same wave-vector magnitude $k$ in the Damon-Eshbach configuration.
-When the dipolar interaction induces different degrees of inhomogeneity along the thickness for the two counterpropagating modes, both the dipolar and exchange contributions to their frequencies become unequal.
-However, because the interlayer exchange interaction typically exceeds the dipolar interaction in strength, the resulting difference in exchange energy dominates the frequency shift.
+A frequency shift dominated by the interlayer exchange interaction is consistent with the non-identical counterpropagating modes $\tilde{\mathbbm{m}}^{\pm}$ at the same wave-vector magnitude $k$ in the Damon-Eshbach configuration.
+The interlayer exchange interaction and other interactions contributions to their frequencies become unequal.
+However, because the interlayer exchange interaction typically exceeds other interaction strengths including dipolar one, the frequency shift resulting from the difference in spin wave frequencies is dominated by the interlayer exchange interaction.
 In contrast, in the special case where the mode profiles are identical, both counterpropagating modes possess the same degree of inhomogeneity.
 As a result, their interlayer (and intralayer) exchange contributions are equal, and the nonzero frequency shift arises exclusively from dipolar interactions.

-This analysis provides a unified physical picture in which dipolar interactions act primarily as the source of mode asymmetry, while interlayer exchange interactions convert this asymmetry into a dominant energetic and frequency imbalance, thereby governing the magnitude of the nonreciprocal frequency shift.
+This analysis clarifies the physical picture in which dipolar interactions primarily drive mode asymmetry, while interlayer exchange interactions convert this asymmetry into a dominant frequency imbalance, thereby governing the magnitude of the frequency shift of non-reciprocal spin waves.